Telephone: 0131-242-6388 [direct], Email: email@example.com

 MRC Centre for Reproductive Health 2011-2016.
 Lead Applicant. £1,086,025 [G1002033]

-MRC Programme Grant 2011-2016 Impact of oestrogens and androgens on immune cells, the vasculature and reproductive stroma. £3.3 million
+MRC Programme Grant 2011-2016.
+Impact of sex steroids on immune and vascular cell function in the reproductive system. £3.8 million

 2008- Tommy’s the Baby Charity Research Charity, University of Edinburgh Pregnancy Research Centre Co-applicants: Calder, Hughes, Saunders, Seckl, Walker, Newby, Reynolds, Denison. ~£400k pa.

 Gibson DA, McInnes KJ, Critchley HOD, Saunders PTK.
 (2013) Endometrial intracrinology – generation of an estrogen-dominated microenvironment in the secretory phase of women.
 J Endo Metab, doi: 10.1210/jc.2013-2140.